 Volunteering as an Ambassador During the Pandemic

 Your safety and the safety of our community is very important to us.
 As a result, we are following all regulations as outlined by the Provincial Government.
-Due to the current restrictions, ambassadors will not be attending public events until further notice.
+Due to the current restrictions, the Conservancy will not be attending public events until further notice.